ivan-kolesov/test-laravel/readme.md

 It's not necessary to run the project from any web server, so just run into console `php artisan serve` and go to given url into your web browser.

+## Run unit tests

+Unit tests flush the database during it running, so make backup before run unit test.

+Run `phpunit` into the projects's root category.
+PhpUnit has to be installed, see more on https://phpunit.de/